-To me it seems that a lot of developers have somewhat lost their way, far as this genre goes.
-That only serves to make this game stand out more, however, because this is pretty much what those of us who enjoyed the genre in the late 80s remember with (hopefully) fondly, with plenty of titles to choose from too – whether you grew up with a Nintendo or SEGA console.
-Unfortunately many old RPGs, particularly on the NES, were never even released outside of Japan; many of those are thankfully now available in ports for various systems, including Final Fantasy V on the GameBoy Advance and Playstation (as part of Final Fantasy Anthology).
+To me, it seems that a lot of developers have somewhat lost their way, as far as this genre goes.
+That only serves to make this game stand out more, however, because this is pretty much what those of us who enjoyed the genre in the late 80s remember (hopefully) fondly, with plenty of titles to choose from too – whether you grew up with a Nintendo or SEGA console.
+Unfortunately, many old RPGs, particularly on the NES, were never even released outside of Japan; many of those are thankfully now available in ports for various systems, including Final Fantasy V (1992) on the GameBoy Advance and PlayStation (as part of Final Fantasy Anthology (1999)).

-But even if you’re too young to remember those days, or didn’t play such games back then, there’s still a chance this will appeal to you, and this is where I tell why..
+But even if you’re too young to remember those days, or didn’t play such games back then, there’s still a chance this will appeal to you, and this is where I tell you why.

 Breath of Death VII?
 Where’s VI, or even I through V?

-okay I was lying.
-We’re not at Breath of Death VII just yet, since I feel a need to explain a few things about the title of the game (and attempt to avoid sequel-confusion):
+Okay, so I was lying.
+We’re not at Breath of Death VII just yet, since I feel a need to explain a few things about the title of the game (and attempt to avoid sequel confusion):

-Upon the beginning of a new adventure, the fourth wall is broken immediately, as the game shows you the controls and make the mistake of showing you a XBOX 360 gamepad when telling you how to play the game.. an attempt at mocking PC owners, since the game was released on the 360 almost a year earlier.
-Jokes in this game are plenty and frequent, though some are more obvious than other, including a classic Resident Evil 4 reference.
+Upon the beginning of a new adventure, the fourth wall is broken immediately, as the game shows you the controls and makes the mistake of showing you an Xbox 360 controller when telling you how to play the game.
+Clearly, a mocking of PC owners, since the game was released on the Xbox 360 almost a year earlier.
+Jokes in this one are plenty and frequent, though some are more obvious than others, including a Resident Evil 4 reference.

 “Enough talk.
 Have at you!”

-On top of that, you can perform “combination attacks” between characters, for even more tactical depth, by using two characters to perform a single attack/ability.
+On top of that, you can perform ‘combination attacks’ between characters, for even more tactical depth, by using two characters to perform a single attack/ability.
 Special attacks cost mana though, and there are only two places where mana can be refilled: At an inn (typical of RPGs, even today) and at a save location; you can save the game almost anywhere though.
-All party members get a complete health refill after battle, along with a second chance at life should any have fallen, so the random encounters aren’t all that annoying..
+All party members get a complete health refill after a battle along with a second chance at life should any have fallen, so the random encounters aren’t all that annoying..